lidofinance/dual-governance/docs/mechanism.md

 where $W_{min}$ is `RageQuitEthWithdrawalsMinDelay`, $W_{max}$ is `RageQuitEthWithdrawalsMaxDelay`, $W_{growth}$ is `rageQuitEthWithdrawalsDelayGrowth`.

-The rage quit sequence number is calculated as follows: each time the Normal state is entered, the sequence number is set to 0; each time the Rage Quit state is entered, the number is incremented by 1.
+The rage quit sequence number is calculated as follows: each time the VetoCooldown state is entered, the sequence number is set to 0; each time the Rage Quit state is entered, the number is incremented by 1.

 ```env
 # Proposed values, to be modeled and refined